richard-magill/MexiVeggie-JS/README.md

 A fake restaurant application in vanilla JS

 This code has:
-Site includes Bootstrap4 responsive styling, header, footer, and Nav menu
+Site includes session storage, JWT token usage, Promises, Fetch, Bootstrap4 responsive styling, header, footer, and Nav menu
 1. Home page includes Carousel image control with photos
 2. About page includes a map using Mapbox and Leaflet.js css and js references
 3. Admin page includes Login, Logout, deleteMenuItem() and addMenuItem() functions.